 IMPORTANT NOTE: Requests are NOT monitored 24/7 and are addressed during business hours only.
 If you have an emergency, please call 9-1-1.

-RECYCLING CLEAN means careful placement of items in your recycling blue carts.
+RECYCLING CLEAN means the loose placement of items, and no bagging of recyclables in your recycling blue carts.
 Please be thoughtful about what you place in the blue cart: when in doubt, throw it out in your green trash cart.

 Remember, East Hartford Recycles Clean!